rspamd/rspamd.com/doc/modules/fuzzy_check.md

 A fuzzy `rule` is defined as a set of `rule` definitions.
-Each `rule` must have a `servers` list to check or learn, and a set of flags and optional parameters.
+Each `rule` must have a `servers` list to check or train (teach), and a set of flags and optional parameters.

 The `servers` parameter can have the round-robin parameter to alternately try each entry, e.g. using a list:
 ```